 - new forms of citizenship and how they are expressed within and outside established channels of political communication;

-- the opportunities and challenges that emerge from the proliferation of digital communication technologies.
+- the opportunities and challenges that emerge from the proliferation of digital communication technologies and the increasing role of promotional communication;

 The Political Communication Research Group promotes a broad understanding of the subject area that is attentive to fresh perspectives on how politics is communicated in modern societies.
 Central to this approach is to recognise the blurring boundaries of the political, which are increasingly open to popular culture, consumerism and everyday lifestyles on the one hand, and bound up with international information flows and global conflicts on the other.